 This is an affiliate link: if you click this link and make a purchase we earn a commission at no additional cost to you.

 While recent releases may have lost a bit of their historical flavour profile (which is a bit sad as the Clynelish 14 of old is a personal favourite), there is still complex spiciness, pineapple, cereal driven, fresh, clean, peppery ginger, though missing the waxy-ness of yesteryear.
 Hopefully we will see some more non-chill filtered releases in future (because they are good!).
-Try and get your hands on some independent releases if you can (non-chill filtered and uncoloured of course).
+Try and get your hands on some independent releases if you can.

 Where Are The Clynelish & Brora Distilleries